Warnock and Loeffler Work to Consolidate Voters for Runoff

 Shane Hazel, the Libertarian who won the key sliver of votes that forced Perdue and Ossoff into a runoff, said his voters may sit the runoff out, telling Hazel “they will never vote for anybody out of fear again.”

-One of the top early voting counties in the state is Rabun — in Georgia's northeastern corner — where President Donald Trump and Perdue both won 78% of the vote.
+One of the top early voting counties in the state is Rabun — in Georgia's northeastern corner — where Trump and Perdue both won 78% of the vote.

 “I’m convinced the Democrats could run Mother Teresa and get 20%,” said Ed Henderson, secretary of the Rabun County Republican Party.